saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/moveShipmentItem.md

 The primary goal of the `moveShipmentItem` service is to transfer a specific item from one shipment to another within the same order.
 This is useful in scenarios where items need to be rearranged or consolidated during the fulfillment process.

+check if shipment is in input status, if not move it to input status before editing its content. moving shipment item is two step process
+1. deleted shipmentItem from existing shipment and then add it to other shipment.
+2. in some cases the shipmentItem is moved to new shipment, in such case we may have to create shipment.
+3. in case second shipment exists them simply add shipmentItem to the shipment.
 **Input Parameters**

 *   **`shipmentId` (String):** The ID of the original shipment from which the item is being moved.